Biplane fighter aces

 The late 30’s and early 40’s were times of great purges in the Soviet Union.
 There were two waves of purges in the VVS RKKA.
 The first was in 1937-1939 and ended when Beria took command of the NKVD after Jezov.
 5616 officers from the VVS were purged during this period and of these only 892 returned to service.

 When German troops closed in on Moscow during the autumn of 1941, government and political institutions were evacuated.
 300 high ranking Soviet officers in prison in Lubjanka were executed by the NKVD due to lack of transportation but the group of 18 high VVS commander were evacuated earlier to Kuybyshev (now Samara).
-However to order for execution followed them and Rychagov (together with his wife; Mayor Maria Nesteryenko - commander of independent aviation unit) was executed on 28 October 1941.
+However, to order for execution followed them and Rychagov (together with his wife; major Maria Nesteryenko - commander of independent aviation unit) was executed on 28 October 1941.
 Other executed this day included Shmushkevich, Stern and Laktyonov.

-At the time of his death Rychagov was credited with 6 biplane victories.
+At the time of his death, Rychagov was credited with 6 biplane victories.

 During the war he had also been decorated with a second Order of Lenin.